Hudson, New York

 If you like thoughtfully designed hotels and unique food, stay here!
 This is a great option if you have your own car (otherwise it’s a far 25 minute walk from the train station).

-And of course, if you prefer to be more isolated, there are plenty of Airbnbs in Hudson.
+And of course, if you prefer to be more isolated, there are plenty of Airbnbs and VRBO home rentals in Hudson.

-Most are less conveniently located but if you have a car and are traveling with a group or family, an Airbnb is very convenient!
+Most are less conveniently located but if you have a car and are traveling with a group or family, renting a home is very convenient!
+You can read our guide to Hudson’s best airbnbs here.

 Best Things to Do in Hudson